18 Ingredients That Nutritionists Say to Avoid Cooking With

-To help you stay on track with your New Year's goal to slim down and get fit, we asked some of the nation's top nutrition experts to reveal which common cooking and baking ingredients they wouldn't touch with a ten-foot pole.
-Read on to get in the know—and once you've tossed some of these "Not That's!" into the garbage and pulled out your Zero Belly Cookbook, be sure to check out these 40 Things Healthy Cooks Always Have in Their Kitchen so you can re-stock your cupboard like a pro.
+To help you stay on track with your goal to slim down and get fit, we asked some of the top nutrition experts to reveal which common cooking and baking ingredients they wouldn't touch with a ten-foot pole.
+So neither should you!
+Read on to get in the know—and once you've tossed these out of your kitchen, be sure to check out these things healthy cooks always have in their kitchen so you can re-stock your cupboard like a pro.
+So that way you can try out these 21 Best Healthy Cooking Hacks of All Time, the right way.

 "Although I'm a fan of fat-free milk, other fat-free dairy products like cheese, cream cheese and cottage cheese are a no-go in my kitchen.
 Many people find the texture, taste and mouthfeel of these products to be less satisfying, which either turns them off from the dish altogether or spurs cravings for seconds and thirds as they search for satisfaction." — Christine M. Palumbo, MBA, RDN, FAND